3 Steps to Create a Life of Constant Travel

 Step One – Get in the Right Mindset

-Having the wrong mindset, in particular the wrong paradigm (reference: 7 Habits of Highly Effective People), is what stops most people from achieving a life of constant travel, or any other goal.
+Having the wrong mindset is what stops most people from achieving any goal in life.
 You need to change the way you think as well as what you do.

 Know that it is Possible